Orange-Code-Project/anicana-docs-en/source/overview/what-is-anicana-chain.rst

 =====================================

 ANICANA is a Quorum-based private chain, on which Validators constitute a decentralized network.
-It enables various token issuance and transactions related to GameFi, and smart contracts for token transfers adhere to standards like ERC-1155, ERC-721, ERC-20, and more.
+Various token issues based on people's experiences, and smart contracts for token transfers adhere to standards like ERC-1155, ERC-721, ERC-20, and more.
 An overview of the main use cases is as follows:

 ----------------------------------------------
 1. Become a Network Validator